Artois, California: History

-The Lynching of Christian Mutschler
+The lynching of Christian Mutschler

 On May 4, 1878, blacksmith Christian Mutschler (also spelled Mutchler) and his friends John Kelley and Henry Holmes got into an argument with a saloon keeper named Hageman.
-Mutschler, who was suspected of starting a fire in St. John, California the year before, was persuaded by Kelley and Holmes, along with W. Hagaman, F. Todt, Charles Hansen and Carl Regensberger to set a bag of shavings afire in the saloon.
+Mutschler, who was suspected of starting a fire in St. Johns, California the year before, was persuaded by Kelley and Holmes, along with W. Hagaman, F. Todt, Charles Hansen and Carl Regensberger to set a bag of shavings afire in the saloon.
 A couple of cowboys having a drink witnessed Mutschler lighting the shavings and shot him in the leg.
 Mutschler was charged with arson by the Justice of the Peace, a man named Boardman.
 Oddly, no charges were brought up on the cowboys.
 No one would testify against Mutschler so Boardman released him.
 Mutschler wasted no time in getting out of town, but the local stage was ordered not to let Mutschler ride.
 He started limping towards Orland, California in the hot sun.
 Mutschler's friend, John Kelley swore out a complaint that Mutschler had threatened his life, and a deputy was sent up the road to arrest the hapless blacksmith.
 Mutschler's bail was set at a thousand dollars, which he could not pay.
 Because Germantown did not have a jail, Mutschler was put into the protective custody of Constable William McLane, the owner of another Germantown saloon, where the prisoner was kept during the night.
 During the early morning hours of May 5, 1878, a group of twelve to fourteen masked men burst into the saloon and took Mutschler about a quarter of a mile away and shot him to death.
 Mutschler's friends, Holmes, Kelley, Hansen, Regensberger and a man known as R. Radcliff were all arrested for the crime.
-Their trial started on December 14, 1878, but was immediately dismissed due to missing witnesses.
+Their trial started on December 14, 1878, but the case was immediately dismissed due to missing witnesses.